-Marlon Wayans – Requiem For A Dreammarlon
+Marlon Wayans – Requiem For A Dream

 Even before the lame Scary Movie sequel and the utterly execrable Little Man, the younger brother of Damon and Shawn was already synonymous with moronic comedies (Senseless, The 6th Man).
 But seemingly out of nowhere, he conjured up a mesmerising performance as a hopeless and helpless junkie who even with the certainty of a long jail term, gets the easier end of the bargain in Darren Aronofsky’s terrifying Requiem For A Dream.